 Organizations should demonstrate care and concern for their employees during these challenging times to build their trust and commitment.

-In this current pandemic situation, employee and family wellness plans are great ways for organizations to show that they care.
+Thus, in this current pandemic situation, employee and family wellness plans are great ways for organizations to show that they care.
 Other initiatives can include flexible work schedules to enable remote employees to care for ailing or elderly family members.

 Read Employee Wellness Ideas for Work from Home